 The first priority in treating lipid disorders in patients with diabetes is to lower the LDL cholesterol levels to goal, unless triglycerides are markedly elevated (> 500- 1000mg/dl), which increases the risk of pancreatitis.
 LDL cholesterol is the first priority because the database linking lowering LDL cholesterol with reducing cardiovascular disease is extremely strong and we now have the ability to markedly decrease LDL cholesterol levels.
-Dietary therapy is the initial step but in most patients will not be sufficient to achieve the LDL cholesterol goals.
-If patients are willing and able to make major changes in their diet it is possible to achieve significant reductions in LDL cholesterol levels but this seldom occurs in clinical practice [153].
+Dietary therapy is the initial step but, in most patients, will not be sufficient to achieve the LDL cholesterol goals.
+If patients are willing and able to make major changes in their diet it is possible to achieve significant reductions in LDL cholesterol levels but this seldom occurs in clinical practice [131].

-Statins are the first choice drugs to lower LDL cholesterol levels and the majority of diabetic patients will require statin therapy.
+Statins are the first-choice drugs to lower LDL cholesterol levels and the vast majority of diabetic patients will require statin therapy.
 There are several statins currently available in the US and one should be sure to choose a statin that is capable of lowering the LDL cholesterol to goal.
-The effect of different doses of the various statins on LDL cholesterol levels is shown in Table 5.
+The effect of different doses of the various statins on LDL cholesterol levels is shown in Table 9.
 Currently four statins are available as generic drugs, lovastatin, pravastatin, atorvastatin, and simvastatin, and these statins are relatively inexpensive.
 The particular statin used may be driven by price, ability to lower LDL cholesterol levels, and potential drug interactions.

-If a patient is unable to tolerate statins or statins as monotherapy are not sufficient to lower LDL cholesterol to goal the second choice drug is either ezetimibe or a PCSK9 inhibitor.
-Ezetimibe can be added to any statin and is now available in a combination pill with simvastatin (Vytorin) or atorvastatin (Liptrozet).
+If a patient is unable to tolerate statins or statins as monotherapy are not sufficient to lower LDL cholesterol to goal the second-choice drug is either ezetimibe or a PCSK9 inhibitor.
+Ezetimibe can be added to any statin.
 PCSK9 inhibitors can also be added to any statin and are the drug of choice if a large decrease in LDL cholesterol is required to reach goal (PCSK9 inhibitors will lower LDL cholesterol levels by 50-60% when added to a statin, whereas ezetimibe will only lower LDL cholesterol by approximately 20%).
 Bile acid sequestrants are an alternative particularly if a reduction in A1c level is also needed.
-Ezetimibe, PCSK9 inhibitors, and bile acid sequestrants additively lower LDL cholesterol levels when used in combination with a statin, because these drugs increase hepatic LDL receptor levels by different mechanisms, thereby resulting in a reduction in serum LDL cholesterol levels [145].
-Niacin and the fibrates also lower LDL cholesterol levels (see table 4).
+Ezetimibe, PCSK9 inhibitors, and bile acid sequestrants additively lower LDL cholesterol levels when used in combination with a statin, because these drugs increase hepatic LDL receptor levels by different mechanisms, thereby resulting in a reduction in serum LDL cholesterol levels [117].
+Niacin and the fibrates also lower LDL cholesterol levels but are not usually employed to lower LDL cholesterol levels (see table 5).

-Table 5.
-Approximate effect of different doses of statins on LDL cholesterol levels
+Table 9.
+A Table 9.
+Approximate Effect of Different Doses of Statins on LDL Cholesterol Levels

 % LDL Simvastatin Atorvastatin Lovastatin Pravastatin Fluvastatin Rosuvastatin Pitavastatin

 Reduction (Zocor) (Lipitor) (Mevacor) (Pravachol) (Lescol) (Crestor) (Livalo)

 27 10mg - 20mg 20mg 40mg - -

 34 20mg 10mg 40mg 40mg 80mg - 1mg

 41 40mg 20mg 80mg 80mg - - 2mg

 48 80mg 40mg - - - 10mg 4mg

 54 - 80mg - - - 20mg -

 60 - - - - - 40mg -